 Flexibility at Scale

 In my previous post, I wrote that a modern data architecture needs to adapt to the growing volume, variety, and velocity of customer data without an increased failover rate.
 This is a consistent problem with data management technologies that leverage in-memory processing.
-As the number of records increases, and memory requirements grow over time, failover rates also increase.
-Higher failover rates means data processing takes too long, which lengthens data preparation time and shrinks the time spent on data analysis.
+As the number of records increases and memory requirements grow over time, failover rates also increase.
+Higher failover rates mean data processing takes too long, which lengthens data preparation time and shrinks the time spent on data analysis.
 This presents a problem for the viability of data-driven decision making, especially in the current fast-paced business world.

 RedPoint Data Management avoids this problem by conducting 100% of its processing directly in Hadoop through a native YARN application that “evaporates” from the cluster when processing is completed.
 This results in what we call a “zero footprint install,” which eliminates any significant memory requirements.
 Because of our processing method, it’s not surprising that MCG Global Services recently found that RedPoint Data Management conducts data-processing tasks 550% faster than Apache Spark and 1,900% faster than MapReduce.
 This is a substantial difference in processing speeds, and places our solution in a solid position over our competitors to handle the changes in data volume and type over time.